-The plot borrows from Tolkien and classic rpgs alike: in the world of Ushka Bau, Nexus was the benevolent divinity that watched over the people.
+The plot borrows from Tolkien and classic RPGs alike: in the world of Ushka Bau, Nexus is the benevolent divinity that watches over the people.
 With the Rod of Creation, he blessed the people with the gift of the six Arts, then his chosen ones – The Red Priests – established an order of six Guilds.
 The world entered a Golden age of prosperity, but the evil demon Void stole the Rod trying to undo Nexus’ work.
-In a cosmic battle, the two gods faced each other; alas none was victorious and the Rod of Power was shattered during the battle.
+In a cosmic battle, the two gods faced each other; alas none was victorious and the Rod itself was shattered during the battle.
 It was divided into eleven rings, known as the Rings of Power, scattered into the world.

-Everything feels very serious, but the game isn’t.
-While the “fantasy RPG” atmosphere is consistent, you’ll find taverns where people play bingo, bars with techno music with lights flashing and, of course, many many lines of dialogue that feel weird and weirder the more you play.
+While the story might feel very serious, the game itself isn’t.
+The “fantasy RPG” atmosphere is consistent throughout, but the player will find taverns where people play bingo, bars with techno music with strobe lights and, of course, several lines of dialogue that feel weird and weirder the more one plays.

-Even though designed by Naughty Dog, they probably felt the humorous tone was mandatory.
-Electronic Arts had previously insisted that the duo should add some comic relief to Keef the Thief, an Amiga exclusive, which the designers felt didn’t fit the game.
+Even though designed by Naughty Dog, the two young developers probably felt the humorous tone was mandatory.
+Electronic Arts had previously insisted that they should add some comic relief to Keef the Thief, an Amiga exclusive, which the designers felt like a forced choice.
 It is no big surprise, then, to note that Rings of Power manages to expertly alternate between comical, weird and downright creepy.